nslee333/cheat_sheet/git.md

 git branch -d <branch_name> -> delete branch

+git branch -u or --set-upstream-to=origin/<branch_name> <local_branch>
+  - this is useful for setting the upstream of a branch.

 git stash -> stash your changes.

 git stash apply -> apply stashed changes into the current working tree state.